howtographql/howtographql/content/frontend/react-apollo/7-filtering-searching-the-list-of-links.md

 ---
-title: "Filtering: Searching the List of Links"
+title: 'Filtering: Searching the List of Links'
-pageTitle: "Filtering with GraphQL, React & Apollo Tutorial"
+pageTitle: 'Filtering with GraphQL, React and Apollo Tutorial'
 description: "Learn how to use filters with GraphQL and Apollo Client.
 Prisma provides a powerful filter and ordering API that you'll explore in this example."
 question: "What's the purpose of the 'withApollo' function?"
+answers:
+  [
-answers: ["You use it to send queries and mutations to a GraphQL server", "When wrapped around a component, it injects the 'ApolloClient' instance into the component's props", "You have to use it everywhere where you want to use Apollo functionality", "It parses GraphQL code"]
+    'You use it to send queries and mutations to a GraphQL server', "When wrapped around a component, it injects the 'ApolloClient' instance into the component's props", 'You have to use it everywhere where you want to use Apollo functionality', 'It parses GraphQL code',
+  ]
 correctAnswer: 1
 ---

-In this section, you'll implement a search feature and learn about the filtering capabilities of your GraphQL API.
+In this section, we'll implement a search feature and learn about the filtering capabilities of your GraphQL API.

 ### Preparing the React components